klonyyy/MCUViewer/README.md

 ### Trace Viewer
 ![_](./docs/TraceViewer.gif)

 Trace Viewer is a new module that lets you visualize SWO trace data.
-It can serve multiple purposes such as profiling a function execution time, confirming the timer's interrupt frequency, or displaying very fast signals.
+It can serve multiple purposes such as profiling a function execution time, confirming the timer's interrupt frequency, or displaying very high frequency signals.
 All this is possible thanks to hardware trace peripherals embedded into Cortex M3/M4/M7/M33 cores.
 For prerequisites and usage please see the Quick Start section.

 TraceViewer is not influenced by optimizations, which means it is a great tool to use for profiling on release builds.
 Moreover it has a very low influence on the program execution as each datapoint is a single register write.